uchilaka/docs/graphql/listing-items.md

 }
 ```

 Here the `data` is an array containing all the items while `meta` has the metadata about the items being displayed.
 The response format is same as the REST API so you can add queries in GraphQL which is supported in REST API.
+Read more about meta [here.](/api/reference.html#metadata)

 ### Arguments

 Collection supports following 3 arguments.

 - limit: Limits the number of items per page.
-- offset: To skip the number of items multiplied by limit from start
+- offset: To skip the number of items multiplied by limit from start.
 - filter: To list specific items based on their values.
-[Read More](./filters)
+[Read More](./filters.html)
+- id: To get a specific item with primary key.
+[Read More](./item-details.html).

 A complete example to list down items from the `movies` collection: